ndelafuente/TijuanaSeniorCapstone/README.md

         python3 --version

+    If `Python 3.10.x` is not printed:

+    a) If you just downloaded Python, quit the application you are using, and reopen it

-    If `Python 3.10.x` is not printed, ensure you are in the base directory of this folder, and run one of the following:
+    b) If you still do not have the correct version, ensure you are in the base directory of this folder, and run one of the following:

-        ./find_cmd python3 3.10 ~/.zprofile; restart # for zsh
+        ./find_cmd python3 3.10 ~/.zprofile # for zsh
-    [//]: <> (invisible comment to break code block) ./find_cmd python3 3.10 ~/.bash_profile; restart # for bash
+    [//]: <> (invisible comment to break code block) ./find_cmd python3 3.10 ~/.bash_profile # for bash

+    Then restart your application.

     *You should now hopefully be using Python 3.10*